tnmy44/gitlab-analytics/.gitlab/issue_templates/Platform: Quarterly Data Health and Security Audit.md

 1. [ ] Go to [/package_inventory](https://gitlab.com/gitlab-data/package_inventory/-/blob/main/package_inventory/src/README.md) repo, and run application and generate reports using guidelines from the `README.md` file
 1. [ ] Once you generate the reports, analyze the libraries manually, and propose the candidates for upgrading
 1. [ ] If we agree on candidates for upgrading, create a new issue in the `/analytics` repo with the list of libraries we should upgrade and proceed further
+1. [ ] TODO: add details about other tolls

 <!-- DO NOT EDIT BELOW THIS LINE -->
 /label ~"Team::Data Platform" ~Snowflake ~TDF ~"Data Team" ~"Priority::1-Ops" ~"workflow::4 - scheduled" ~"Quarterly Data Health and Security Audit" ~"Periscope / Sisense"